Perfect Pizza Crust: How to Make the Best Dough that Bakes into a Tender Base

 Stir in 3 cups of white flour.
 Continue stirring pizza dough with wooden spoon and add in 2 1/2 cups of flour.
 Make sure dough is moist and add just enough additional flour so that dough doesn't stick to hands.
-Knead until dough develops that velvety, elastic feel.
-Brush top with oil and let rise until puffy.
+Knead until dough develops a velvety, elastic feel.
+Brush top with oil and let rise until dough is doubled and puffy.

 Drizzle some oil into two pizza pans and cut dough in half.
-Push dough toward edges and keep pushing and working with fingers until dough covers pan and pan edges.
-Alternatively, roll dough out into rectangle on a floured surface and slide into pans.
+Place dough in pans and push toward edges and keep pushing and working with fingers until dough covers pan and pan edges.
+If using rectangular pans, roll dough out into rectangle on a floured surface and slide into rectangular pans.

-Remove from oven and let pizza sit in pan for about 5-10 minutes so that everything sets.
+- Remove pizza from oven and let sit in pan for about 5-10 minutes so that everything sets up, prior to cutting.

 Crust That Puffs up and is so Tender...